ATNoG/odtone-openwrt/README.md

 follow the instructions below.
 It is strongly recommended that you build and load a vanilla OpenWrt tree before adding any ODTONE-related functionality.

-This release is based on the Attitude Adjustment OpenWrt release.
+This release is based on the Barrier Breaker OpenWrt release.
+If you want to use Attitude Adjustment branch, then checkout `12.09_branch` branch

+    git checkout 12.09_branch

 ##### Building OpenWrt